 Calisthenic exercises can be adjusted to be very simple or to be very complex.
 This means that a beginner can start training without intimidation or excuses, and an advanced trainer can still be vigorously challenged.

 And if done correctly, the results of calisthenics are just as good (often better) than the results from weight training.
-Calisthenics never get boring.
-And calisthenics do more than just build muscle.
+Calisthenics never gets boring.
+And calisthenics does more than just build muscle.
 They provide additional benefits, like coordination and endurance…and much more.

 Adorian: 70+ and still training hard!
 Most people stop around 40+ years.
 What makes you keep working hard and not use age as an excuse?

 Mike: I’ve had three physique transformations in my lifetime.
 My first transformation was in my early 20’s.
 My second transformation (and probably my best) was in my late 30’s and early 40’s.
 And my last transformation was in my late 60’s and early 70’s.